Neoteroi/BlackSheep-Docs/docs/requests.md

 # Requests
 This page describes:

-<div class="check-list"></div>
-* Handling requests.
+- [X] Handling requests.
-* Reading parameters from the request.
+- [X] Reading parameters from the request.
-* Reading request headers and cookies.
+- [X] Reading request headers and cookies.
-* Reading request bodies.
+- [X] Reading request bodies.

 ## The Request class
 BlackSheep handles requests as instances of `blacksheep.messages.Request`